orlikoski/Skadi/README.md

 “Create” button turn green.
 If that does not happen then check the index name to ensure it is accurate.

 ## Data Cleanup
-It is important to know how to clean up indexes out of the Elasticsearch database.
-This section shows how to do that.

 To remove the index go to the KOPF Elasticsearch management page: http://<CCF-VM IP address or localhost>:9200/_plugin/kopf/#!/cluster# CCF-VM